Sparse Recovery With Integrality Constraints: Numerical Experiments

-The results for using an $\ell_1$-objective are also shown in Table~\ref{tab:prob012}.
-Interestingly, solving $\Prob{1}{[\0, 2 \cdot \vones]_\Z}$ instead of $\Prob{0}{[\0, 2 \cdot \vones]_\Z}$ also recovers all solutions $\tilde{\x}$ used to generate~$\b$ and is notably faster.
-Moreover, solving the continuous counterpart $\Prob{1}{[\0, 2 \cdot \vones]_\R}$ amounts to the solution of one LP and is very fast in comparison to the other approaches; we therefore do not list running times for this variant in Table~\ref{tab:prob012}.
-However, it never recovers the generating solutions $\tilde{\x}$ and produces significantly denser solutions for $s \geq 16$, demonstrating again the stronger reconstructability properties using integer variables.
+The continuous counterpart $\Prob{1}{[\0, 2 \cdot \vones]_\R}$ amounts to the solution of one LP and is very fast; we therefore do not list running times for this variant in Table~\ref{tab:prob012}.
+However, it never recovers the generating solutions $\tilde{\x}$ (except for $s = 12$) and produces significantly denser solutions, demonstrating the stronger reconstructability properties using integer variables.

+In conclusion, these instances have a similar behavior to classical compressed sensing: Reconstruction is only possible up to a certain sparsity level.
+Moreover, this setting shows that there is a trade-off between sparsity and the integrality requirement in view of (near) recovery.